Undergraduate Catalog 2024-2025

 3. In addition, in connection with Statewide Longitudinal Data Systems, State Authorities may collect, compile, permanently retain, and share without the student’s consent PII from the student’s education records, and they may track the student’s participation in education and other programs by linking such PII to other personal information about the student that they obtain from other Federal or State data sources, including workforce development, unemployment insurance, child welfare, juvenile justice, military service, and migrant student records systems.

-Questions pertaining to the Family Educational Rights and Privacy Act may be directed to Jennifer Hammonds, University Registrar, Potter Hall Room 238, (270) 745-3351.
+Questions pertaining to the Family Educational Rights and Privacy Act may be directed to Dr. Jennifer Hammonds, University Registrar, Potter Hall Room 238, (270) 745-3351.

 Student Right-to-Know Act Annual Disclosure Statement